willothy/flatten.nvim/README.md

 ### Advanced configuration

-Similarly to `nvim-unception`, if you use a toggleable terminal and don't want the opened file(s) to be opened in the same window as your terminal buffer, you may want to use the `pre_open` callback to close the terminal.
-You can even reopen it immediately after the file is opened using the `post_open` callback for a truly seamless experience.
+If you use a toggleable terminal and don't want the new buffer(s) to be opened in your current window, you can use the `alternate` mode instead of `current` to open in your last window.
+With this method, the terminal doesn't need to be closed and re-opened as it did with the [old example config](https://github.com/willothy/flatten.nvim/blob/c986f98bc1d1e2365dfb2e97dda58ca5d0ae24ae/README.md).

+The only reason 'alternate' isn't the default is to avoid breaking people's configs.
+It may become the default at some point if that's something that people ask for (e.g., open an issue if you want that, or comment on one if it exists).

 Note that when opening a file in blocking mode, such as a git commit, the terminal will be inaccessible.
-You can get the filetype from the bufnr or filetype arguments of the `post_open` callback to only reopen the terminal for non-blocking files.
+You can get the filetype from the bufnr or filetype arguments of the `post_open` callback to only close the terminal for blocking files, and the `block_end` callback to reopen it afterwards.

 Here's my setup for toggleterm, including an autocmd to automatically close a git commit buffer on write: